- Join a small group, organised by Steppes and The Telegraph, on board the Golden Eagle train

 - Visit fascinating architectural sites and gain insight into Iran's history and culture.

 For anybody with an adventurous spirit, a love of history and a fondness for the finer things in life, the opportunity to travel across Iran by luxury train is irresistible.
 Considered by most as a fanciful notion only a few years ago, this classic trip is now considered to be one of the world’s great train journeys.
 With the recent rapprochement between Iran and the west, there is no better time to visit.

-Exclusive charter on board the Golden Eagle luxury train
+Exclusive small group on board the Golden Eagle luxury train

-Travel aboard the luxurious Golden Eagle train, privately chartered by the Daily Telegraph and Steppes Travel.
+Travel aboard the luxurious Golden Eagle train, as part of a small group, organised by the Daily Telegraph and Steppes Travel.
 You can expect elegant surroundings, fine dining and first-class service on board, with a personal cabin attendant available at all times.
-The train will be limited to a maximum of 68 passengers on board including Michael Portillo for some of the journey and a member of the Steppes Travel team to ensure everything runs smoothly.
+Steppes has set aside 15 cabins, exclsuively for its clients.
+The train will be limited to a maximum of 68 passengers on board including Michael Portillo for some of the journey.

 The benefits of train travel in Iran

 While Iran is blessed with beautiful architecture and fascinating historical sites, it does not currently have a wide selection of luxury hotels.
 Exploring Iran by luxury train means travelling in comfort between the country's most popular sites with the guarantee of high standard accommodation at the end of each day, combined with fine dining and five star service throughout.
 When in Tehran, stay at the excellent five star Espinas Hotel however the rest of the holiday will be spent sleeping on board the Golden Eagle luxury train.

 Accompanied by Michael Portillo and a TEAM of IRAN EXPERTS